boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 It implements and exposes a single activity `SlidingAverage`, with a local variable of type `rb.RingBuffer`.
 The module completely hides its internal implementation, which uses the abstract type `RingBuffer` and functions `initialise`, `push` and `average` from module `rb`.

-The generated signature is very simple.
+The generated signature in file `slidingaverage.blh` is very simple.
 The implementations details are completely hidden.

 ``` blech